1337kid/THM-writeups/Cat_Pictures_2/README.md

 ...
 ```

-Lychee is hosted on 10.10.158.237:80 , Gitea on port 3000 and OliveTin on port 1337
+Lychee is hosted on port 80 , Gitea on port 3000 and OliveTin on port 1337

 ## Flag 1

 head over to 10.10.158.237:80 and check the images.
 Description of the first images says "note to self: strip metadata".
-Download the imnage and run exfitool on it.
+Download the image and run exfitool on it.

 ```
  kewl@h4x0r > ~/Desktop/leet/l > exiftool f5054e97620f168c7b5088c85ab1d6e4.jpg | grep Title